-Holster Retention Deep Dive – How To Test Retention (and How NOT to)
+Understanding Holster Retention, How To Test Retention, and How NOT To

-There are a few ways to get retention when you’re making a holster.
+There are a few ways to accomplish gun retention when you’re making a kydex holster.
 For IWB holsters, the most common ones are friction and interference.

 Friction is, well, friction.
 Friction between the gun (or light) and the holster shell holds the gun in place.
 The kydex squeezes tight around certain features of the gun (or light), and the harder the squeeze, the tighter the retention.
 Inserting a gun into a holster with friction retention feels gradual, and less like an abrupt click.